 In 1999 "The Pirates" show with his music was noticed by the jury of The International Festival of Television Art in Montreux and was regarded as one of the best programs in its category.
 His records are also available in the National Library of Poland.

-So far he composed the music for nearly a hundred of theater premieres, more than 100 songs and many popular Polish - TV and Radio programs (e.g. Piraci, Na kazdy temat, Kocham Polskę).
+So far he composed the music for over hundred of theater premieres, more than 100 songs and many popular Polish - TV and Radio programs (e.g. Piraci, Na kazdy temat, Kocham Polskę).
 The TV show - Piraci (The Pirates), three feature movies and TV series.

 Constantly works with Polish Radio and Television, also with theaters in Poland (Atheneum, Warsaw), and Russia (the Bolshoi Drama Theater, St. Petersburg), France (Atelier - Theatre, Paris), Canada (The Popular Theatre, Vancouver) and Hungary (Csokonai Theater, Debrecen, Nemzeti Színház – National Theater in Budapest), Puppet and It's Double Theatre, (Taiwan).